bobanetwork/boba_legacy/boba_documentation/developer/001_code-basic-ops.md

 ---
-description: >-
-  Learn how to use basic features of Boba (e.g. bridges, basic L2 ops) through examples
+description: Learn how to use basic features of Boba (e.g. bridges, basic L2 ops) through examples
 ---

-# Basic Operations Examples
+# Basic Operations

-To see examples of how to perform basic operations on Boba v2, please see the react code for the [Boba gateway](https://github.com/omgnetwork/optimism-v2/blob/develop/packages/boba/gateway/src/services/networkService.js).
+To see examples of how to perform basic operations on Boba v2, please see the react code for the [Boba gateway](https://github.com/bobanetwork/boba/blob/develop/packages/boba/gateway/src/services/networkService.js).

 Below, we provide code snippets for several typical operations on the L2: